SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.contentRepositories`
 Paths to custom directories containing WitcherScript contents.
 Useful when not having Witcher 3 installed on your local machine or when simply storing scripts outside of game directory.

+### `witcherscript-ide.enableLanguageServer`
+Enable the language server.
+True by default.
+You can disable this if you only want syntax highlighting.
+Change requires extension reload.

 ### `witcherscript-ide.debug.enableDebugFeatures`
 Enables debug features used for development.
 False by default.
-Requires extension reload when changed.
+Change requires extension reload.